Jackie Chan Net Worth

 In the year 2000, Chan capitalized on the success of Rush Hour with Shanghai Noon, and a sequel was later released.
 Rush Hour 2 soon followed, along with films like The Tuxedo and The Medallion.
 The latter two films were not as successful as Chan's prior Hollywood releases, and the star became increasingly frustrated with the American film industry.
 After the release of Rush Hour 3, which grossed $255 million, Jackie Chan returned his focus to his roots, creating his own production company (JCE Movies Limited) and focusing on dramatic roles.

-Business Ventures: In addition to JCE Movies Limited, Chan also owns a range of other production companies, and owns a chain of cinemas throughout China.
+In addition to JCE Movies Limited, Chan also owns a range of other production companies and a chain of cinemas throughout China.
 He also launched his own clothing line and a range of food products.
 Jackie Chan is heavily involved in charity and has donated considerable sums to those in need.

 |Net Worth:||$400 Million|